-Potential Impact Assessment Parameter Explanation o Total surface of disturbance for inter-array cable protection = 2,160,000m; Interconnector cable protection: o 30% of maximum cable protection required, which is equivalent to 9km; o Maximum protection width = 20m; o Total surface of disturbance for interconnector cables = 180,000m; Offshore export cable protection: o 50% of maximum cable protection required, which is equivalent to 90km; o Maximum protection width = 20m; o Total surface of disturbance for OECs = 1,800,000m.
-Eight export cable crossing; Ten inter-array cable crossing; Two interconnector cable crossing; and Rock berm and/or concrete mats protection with height up to 1.5m, length up to 150m and width up to 20m per crossing.
-Overall, Caledonia North Site affected up to 36,000m and up to 24,000m within the Caledonia North OECC. suction caissons WTGs.
+Potential Impact Assessment Parameter Explanation o Maximum protection width = 20m; o Total surface of disturbance for inter-array cable protection = 2,190,000m2; array comprising of 78 jacket foundations with suction caissons WTGs.
 This is in addition to two OSPs.
-Cable protection in the Caledonia North OECC has the potential to change the form and function of the seabed.
-Impact 5: Seabed scouring Operation: 77 WTG monopile foundations (14m diameter) or jacket with suction caisson foundations (15m diameter); and Two OSPs with monopile foundations (14m diameter) or jacket with suction caisson foundations (15m diameter).
+Interconnector cable protection: o 30% of maximum cable protection required, which is equivalent to 9km; Maximum meta time is the second s Cable protection in the Caledonia South OECC has the potential to change the form and function of the seabed. o maximum protection width = 20m; o Total surface of disturbance for interconnector cables = 180,000m2; Offebore expert cable protection; Onshore export cable protection: o 50% of maximum cable protection required, which is equivalent to 75km; Maximum protection width = 20m; o Maximum protection width = 20m; o Total surface of disturbance for OECs = 1,500,000m2; Eight export cable crossings; Ten inter-array cable crossings; Two interconnector cable crossings; and Rock berm and/or concrete mats protection with height up to 1.5m, length up to 150m and width up to 20m per crossing.
+Overall, the Caledonia South Site affected up to 36,000m 2 and up to 24,000m 2 within the Caledonia South OECC.
+Impact 5: Seabed scouring Operation: 78 WTG monopile foundations (14m diameter) or jacket with suction caissons foundations (15m diameter); and Two OSPs with monopile foundations (14m diameter) or jacket with suction caissons foundations (15m diameter).
 Each foundation type may produce different scour patterns.
 Monopiles and jacket foundations with suction caissons have been considered as the worse-case- scenario.
-The foundation type, size and number producing the greatest area and/or volume of influence cannot be identified in advance of the assessment.
+The foundation type, size and number producing the greatest area and/or volume